nokaut/wsknn/paper/paper.md

 # Limitations

-As with every Machine Learning system, WSKNN has its limitations:
+As with every Machine Learning system, `WSKNN` has its limitations:

 - model *memorizes session-items and item-sessions maps*, and if the product base is large, and we use sessions for an extended period, then the model may be too big to fit an available memory; in this case, we can categorize products and train a different model for each category.
 Benchmarking shows that model memory size is directly related to the number of sessions.
 - response time may be slower than from other models, especially if there are available many items to recommend, benchmarking shows that the mean response time rises with the number of items used for training,
-- there’s additional overhead related to the preparation of the input.
-But this is related to the every other session-based model, except simple Markov Models.
-That's why `wsknn` has a built-in `preprocessing` module that transforms common events structure into the model's format.
+- there’s additional overhead related to the preparation of the data structure for modeling.
+It can be done as a stand-alone step, because model uses a Python dictionaries with session-items and item-sessions maps. `WSKNN` has a built-in `preprocessing` module and `Items` and `Sessions` classes which transform and store common events structure into the model's format.

 # Acknowledgements